kartha01/IBMPartnerDemo/Data30.md

  [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo/Data30.html)

-## Db2 OLTP
+## Db2 Advanced
-### Install Db2 OLTP
+### Install Db2 Advanced
- 1. The first thing you will want to do is to pick one node that will house Db2 OLTP and add a label.
+ 1. The first thing you will want to do is to pick one node that will house Db2 Advanced and add a label.
     1. Run: `oc get nodes`   This will produce a list of nodes.
     1. Run `oc describe node |  grep -eHostname: -e 'cpu ' -e 'memory '` Review the output and find the node with the least amount of resources allocated   You will be setting a ***label*** to create **Node Affinity**.  **Db2 OLTP** pods will be installed to this particular node.
 Database will also be provisioned to this node.
 Sometimes you may need to resize your OpenShift worker pool size to increase capacity.
 Base on review I will pick node `10.95.7.49` as it has the least amount of resources allocated right now.
     ~~~